KCEE: KEVT

-On April 15, 1953, the Federal Communications Commission granted a construction permit to Tucson Radio, Incorporated, for a new daytime-only radio station to broadcast on 690 kHz in Tucson.
+On April 15, 1953, the Federal Communications Commission (FCC) granted a construction permit to Tucson Radio, Incorporated, for a new daytime-only radio station to broadcast on 690 kHz in Tucson.
 The company consisted of two former employees of KOPO and an Ohio transplant.
 The station announced plans for studios and a transmitter site on Shawnee Avenue east of St. Mary's Hospital, but it soon found itself needing to buy additional land to ensure a buffer to surrounding properties.

 The new station took the call letters KEVT and began broadcasting September 23, 1953, as Tucson's sixth radio station and its first all-Spanish-language outlet, serving an estimated audience of 40,000 Spanish speakers in the area.
 KEVT broadcast from a 280 ft tower—Tucson's second-tallest at the time.
 Future governor Raúl Héctor Castro served as the station's attorney; daily broadcasts included English lessons from a University of Arizona professor, radio dramas and newscasts.

 In 1956, the station attempted to gain full-time broadcasting capabilities by moving to 1600 kHz; the move was dismissed a year later.
 For a time, KEVT operated from a streetside studio at the corner of Congress Street and Church Avenue, which opened in 1957; a year later, after a burglary, a fire caused extensive damage and destroyed the station's phonograph collection and many business records.